d2l-ai/d2l-en/chapter_appendix/aws_install.md

 echo "export LD_LIBRARY_PATH=\${LD_LIBRARY_PATH}:/usr/local/cuda/lib64" >> ~/.bashrc
 ```

-## Install MXNet and Download the D2L Notebooks
+## Installing MXNet and Downloading the D2L Notebooks

-Firstly, to simplify the installation, you need to install [Miniconda](https://conda.io/en/latest/miniconda.html) for Linux.
-The download link and file name are subject to changes, so please go the Miniconda website and click **Copy Link Address** as shown in :numref:`fig_miniconda`.
+First, to simplify the installation, you need to install [Miniconda](https://conda.io/en/latest/miniconda.html) for Linux.
+The download link and file name are subject to changes, so please go the Miniconda website and click "Copy Link Address" as shown in :numref:`fig_miniconda`.

 ![ Download Miniconda. ](../img/miniconda.png)
 :width:`700px`